5 High Profile Cryptocurrency Hacks

 However, the Bitfinex attack shows that no matter what is thrown at the crypto-world, they will always find a way to fight and bounce back.

 That, in essence, is the purpose of this article.
 To educate you about the attacks, and to show you that no matter what happens, this crazy and amazing world of cryptocurrency always bounces back and comes back stronger.
-As with any monetary system, there are flaws, however, one cannot deny the sheer will to survive and thrive as is very evident when you look at the crypto-world.
+As with any monetary system, there are flaws, and all developer team should be focused on continued security testing with audits and penetration testing.
+However, one cannot deny the sheer will to survive and thrive as is very evident when you look at the crypto-world.